 Are tryouts held for recreational teams?

 No, tryouts are not held for recreational teams.
 Recreational teams are defined as teams U8 and younger.
-Parents may learn about recreational teams through the club and team links found on the WRSA website.
+Parents may learn about recreational teams through the U5-U8 Teams Looking For Players under the Parents page.